PREGNANCY & BIRTH

 How will my baby be monitored during labor?

-The midwife will periodically monitor you and your baby throughout the labor and delivery, sometimes for 5 to 10 minutes at a time.
+The midwife will periodically monitor you and your baby throughout the labor and delivery.
 Monitoring the baby during labor is important to the safety of your birth, but we want you to be mobile and to choose whatever positions you feel most comfortable in – for this reason we do not use continuous fetal monitoring devices which would require you to stay still in one particular position for an extended period of time.
 Our Doppler is waterproof and portable and we can listen to your baby wherever you are, whether you are relaxing in the tub or shower, walking, kneeling… whichever position you choose.

 May I take pictures and/or videotape?